itslewiswatson/cab302-major-project/README.md

     cd C:\Program Files\MariaDB 10.5\bin

-Then enter the following (where `sql_file` is the absolute file path to the `db.sql` file in the project's root directory):
+Then enter the following (where `%sql_file%` is the absolute file path to the `db.sql` file in the project's root directory):

-    mysql -u root -p db < sql_file
+    mysql -u root -p db < %sql_file%

 Press `Enter` when prompted for the password.